 This tiramisu cake is a delicious layered dessert involving a sponge cake, coffee syrup, and the most delicious whipped coffee frosting!
 No eggs or dairy needed, it’s a cake that is sure to impress!

-No eggs, no milk, and no butter are needed, but you’d never tell.
-The texture ticks all the boxes- A fluffy and moist cake, a creamy frosting, and a subtle sticky syrup.
+The texture ticks all the boxes- a fluffy and moist cake, a creamy frosting, and a subtle sticky syrup.
 The cake is sweet and with a delicious coffee flavor throughout, without being overpowering.

 For the coffee syrup